mrpycharm/antaeus/README.md

 #### Schedulers
 Added a whole new package for job scheduling in the app.
 For now there are two schedulers that will be initialized upon app initialization and schedule later jobs.
-* `BillingScheduler`: A scheduler that will be scheduled to run at every 1st of the month and re-schedule for the next month.
+* `BillingScheduler`: A scheduler that will be scheduled to run at every 1st of the month, process pending invoices and, re-schedule for the next month.
 * `BillingRetryScheduler`: A scheduler that will be scheduled to run after every 5 minutes and retry all the invoices that failed due to network or any other general exception.
+###### Drawbacks:
+There is a one major draw back of these scheduler. **This would never scale**.
+Assuming we have more than one instances of our app running on different machines, we would have N numbers of schedules, scheduled at a given time.
+As a result, race conditions are possible.
+To avoid this, we can have a single instance of our app on a separate machine (no access via APIs) which will be the only instance running the schedules.
 ###### Note:
 Invoices that are failed due to `CustomerNotFoundException` or `CurrencyMismatchException` or insufficient balance are not marked with a `RETRY` status.
 These are marked as `FAILED` with a failure reason accordingly.
 These invoices can then be made available for display for customer support or monitoring via some back-office portal.
 #### Billing service